GServlet/gservlet-site/content/documentation/_index.md

 The documentation is split into two categories for each release:

-* The _Main guide_ for those wanting to know how to develop applications with the API
+* The _Reference guide_ for those who want to know how to develop applications with the API
-* The _Javadocs_ for those wanting to grasp the design of the API
+* The _Javadocs_ for those who want to grasp the design of the API

-## Main Guide
+## Reference Guide

 * [1.0.0](/docs/1.0.0)